 This outer space art project is out of this world!
-It's filled with colorful planets, rockets, astronauts, satellites, aliens and anything else your young explorer can imagine.
+It's filled with colorful planets, rockets, astronauts, satellites, aliens, and anything else your young explorer can imagine.
 This project is a fantastic way to follow up a visit to a science museum or planetarium.
 It's also a great way to extend knowledge of our solar system while encouraging your child's imagination.

 What You Do:

 - Share photographs of outer space with your child.
 You can look up images on the Internet of the solar system, satellites, astronauts, space stations, spaceships and galaxies.
 Also, take a look at artist renderings of aliens or outer space fantasy worlds to jump start her imagination.
-One very fun website to visit is the Nasa Kid's Club.

 - On white paper have your child color her version of outer space using crayons.
 She should use vivid colors and press down hard with the crayons—solid shapes without any paper showing through will give the best results.